-The strength and vibrancy of the oval are used in the identity of Henkel, whose logo includes this figure.
-Its horizontal position symbolizes success in finance and business development of the brand.
-At the same time, he demonstrates the enterprise’s success, stability, and charisma.
+The oval’s strength and vibrancy are used in Henkel’s corporate style, whose logo features this shape.
+Its horizontal position symbolizes the brand’s financial success and business development.
+At the same time, it demonstrates the enterprise’s success, stability, and charisma.

 Meaning and History

-The debut logo of the future industrial giant was a lion lying against the background of a cogwheel.
-This version was used until 1907 when the idea of a geometrically clear red oval appeared.
-In 1920, the company’s name was added to it, which consists of the founder’s surname.
+The debut logo of the future industrial giant featured a lion lying against a gear wheel.
+This version was used until 1907, when the idea of a geometrically precise red oval emerged.
+In 1920, the company’s name, consisting of the founder’s surname, was added.

 What is Henkel?

-Henkel is a German company that produces over 25,000 different products for home and industrial use.
+Henkel is a German company that manufactures more than 25,000 different products for home and industrial use.
 It owns many well-known brands, such as Fa, Dial, Loctite, Persil, and Syoss.
-It also owns Schwarzkopf, Europe’s best-selling shampoo.
-Furthermore, Henkel is a leader in the field of sealants and adhesives intended for the construction industry, transportation manufacturing, and electronics.
+The company also owns Schwarzkopf, Europe’s best-selling shampoo.
+In addition, Henkel is a leader in producing sealants and adhesives for the construction, transportation, and electronics industries.

 1920 – 1950